Our guide to the best pubs in Sydney right now ranges from classic grungy old boozers to gastropubs that have been given a reboot.

 Address: 17 Little Pier St, Darling Harbour

 The Governor Hotel is a thoroughly modern take on what constitutes a great pub in 2025.
-Cath the metro to Macquarie Park to get to The Governor in the heart of Sydney’s northwest.
+Catch the metro to Macquarie Park to get to The Governor in the heart of Sydney’s northwest.
 The so-called super pub incorporates a garden terrace, bistro and large rooftop bar made bright with wall art and hanging greenery.
 The interiors at The Governor also enchant with a mix of eucalyptus and terracotta hues and a soaring portrait of the pub’s namesake Governor Macquarie.
 Don’t even think about leaving before ordering the build-your-own bao buns and a few things on sticks from the Asian-skewed menu.
 This is exactly the kind of venue Sydney’s suburbs need.

 Best for: Large groups who catch the courtesy bus from the surrounding apartment blocks